fwd-io/odl-hamburg/README.md

     ./gh-pages.sh

-//Note//: For that script to work, you must have specified a remote named `origin` that points to your github repository.
+**Note**: For that script to work, you must have specified a remote named `origin` that points to your github repository.
 Also, if you have development plugins like the livereload-plugin installed, you may want to run `docpad generate --env static` instead of `docpad run` which will generate static files in `out/` without the livereload scripts.

 ### Any other server